 Grrrrowwwl.
-What do you when your stomach starts complaining midway through the afternoon or just before bed?
-Before you visit the vending machine or scour your fridge, you may want to scan the list below.
+What do you do when your stomach starts complaining midway through the afternoon or just before bed?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-We asked our dietitians to name the seven worst snacks for tiding you over between meals.
+Cleveland Clinic dietitians weigh in on the seven worst snacks for tiding you over between meals that people actually think are healthy for them.
 Here’s how they voted:

 1. Any baked chips